 Pennsylvania Misdemeanor Crimes by Degree and Sentences

-Learn how criminal sentencing works in Pennsylvania; the maximum sentences for first-, second-, and third-degree misdemeanors; and sentencing alternatives to jail.
+Learn how misdemeanor sentencing works in Pennsylvania and what sentencing alternatives to jail are available.

 By , Legal Editor